 The Iranian regime, meanwhile, is an oppressive regime and notorious human rights violator.
 The Iranian people have been the regime’s main victims over the past 40 years.
 The Iranian regime is institutionally corrupt.
 It imprisons and executes dissidents.
-It has carried out one of the worst crimes against humanity since World War II: :Our ppl say 2D mullahs ruling :Leave alone,think of us.
-Today add to that:Let go of all the Arab countries &let go of war W/Saudi Arabia;let go of your proxies in , ,,,& regime ‘readying for war’ with missile cities buried under concrete ’s ARAMCO facilities deep inside Saudi territory, according to information revealed on September 30 by the ’s US office in Washington DC pic.twitter.com/qIw4QsWk8k
+It has carried out one of the worst crimes against humanity since World War II: :Our people say to the mullahs ruling :Leave alone, think of us.
+Today add to that:Let go of all the Arab countries and let go of war With Saudi Arabia; let go of your proxies in… and regime ‘readying for war’ with missile cities buried under concrete ’s ARAMCO facilities deep inside Saudi territory, according to information revealed on September 30 by the ’s US office in Washington DC

 — NCRI-FAC (@iran_policy) October 1, 2019

 In addition to its terrorist operations, the Iranian regime is a major cyber threat.
 The regime has conducted various cyber-attacks against universities, military, and non-military institutions in the U.S. and other countries.

 It is high time the international community recognizes Iran’s regime as the global pariah it truly is and as such cuts all diplomatic and economic ties with the world’s greatest state sponsor of terrorism.